-Suicide is defined as death caused by self-directed injurious behavior with intent to die.

-A suicide attempt is when someone harms themself with any intent to end their life but does not die as a result.

-Suicidal ideation refers to thinking about, considering, or planning suicide.
+- Suicide is defined as death caused by self-directed injurious behavior with intent to die. - A suicide attempt is when someone harms themselves with any intent to end their life, but they do not die as a result of their actions. - A suicidal ideation refers to thinking about, considering, or planning suicide.

-Source: CDC, 2022, May 24.

-In Washington State
+1.2 In Washington State